ga-curriculum/ml-workflow-and-best-practices/bias-variance-model-performance/README.md

 By the end of this lesson, you will be able to:

 -   Understand the bias-variance tradeoff and its impact on model performance.
--   Identify overfitting and underfitting in machine learning models.
+-   Diagnose overfitting and underfitting in machine learning models.
 -   Apply regularization techniques to improve generalization.
--   Use performance metrics to evaluate model effectiveness.
+-   Evaluate performance metrics to evaluate model effectiveness.

 Overview
 ---------------

-A well-performing machine learning model strikes a balance between **bias** (error from overly simplistic assumptions) and **variance** (error from excessive sensitivity to training data).
+A well-performing machine learning model balances **bias** (error from overly simplistic assumptions) and **variance** (error from excessive sensitivity to training data).
 This lesson explores how to diagnose and manage these issues.

 **Understanding the Bias-Variance Tradeoff**
 ------------------------------------------------